 Meanwhile, Magic Vision Control integrates windshield washer fluid jets into the wiper arms.
 While that's not necessarily new technology, Mercedes-Benz says it has carefully engineered the wipers so that no excess fluid gets on the windshield or - heaven forbid - in the cabin.
 In addition, the wiper blades are heated for winter use.

 Finally, the SL also features Hands-Free Access, which lets drivers swipe their foot under the rear bumper to pop the trunk lid when their hands are full.

 Thanks largely to a bodyshell constructed from lightweight aluminum, the SL burdens the pavement with significantly less avoirdupois than its predecessors, helping both performance and fuel economy.

-Although more potent, AMG-tuned models are available, few are likely to find the "entry-level" SL lacking muscle.
-It's powered by a twin-turbocharged and direct-injected 4.7-liter V8 that produces 429 horsepower and a monstrous 516 lb-ft of torque.
+Buyers after more power can select the SL550 that boasts a 4.6-liter V8 rated at 429 horsepower and a generous 516 lb-ft. of torque.
 The benchmark zero-to-60 mph sprint is achieved in just 4.5 seconds, while top speed is electronically limited to 155 mph.